6 Surprising And Emotional Moments From Trump's State Of The Union Address

 "Almost every American family knows the pain when a loved one is diagnosed with a serious illness," the president noted.
 But then Trump announced, in a dramatic fashion, that he was bestowing the "highest civilian honor" to Limbaugh.

-As cameras focused in on the commentator's apparently surprised face, the president then when he went on to say that instead of waiting for a White House ceremony to mark the honor, he was making it official in the middle of his speech.
+As cameras focused in on the commentator's apparently surprised face, the president then went on to say that instead of waiting for a White House ceremony to mark the honor, he was making it official in the middle of his speech.

 First lady Melania Trump then stood up and draped the prestigious medal on a blue ribbon around Limbaugh's neck.
-Cheers erupted in the chamber and many Republicans stood and applauded the unexpected and emotional moment.
+Cheers erupted in the chamber, and many Republicans stood and applauded the unexpected and emotional moment.

 3. Trump surprises military wife with return of soldier husband